What is Net Realizable Value (NRV)?

 - Step 2 – List all the cost associated with the process of selling the Asset (including transportation, insurance, production, testing, tax etc)

-- Step 3 – Calculate Net Realizable Value = Market Value of Asset – Selling Cost of the Asset
+- Step 3 – Calculate NRV = Market Value of Asset – Selling Cost of the Asset

 Net Realizable Value Example